Inhabiting Kripke’s truth via a working paracomplete formal arithmetic

 Beyond the Outline: A Celebration of Fifty Years of Kripke on Truth

 To mark the 50th anniversary of the first publication of Saul Kripke’s influential paper, “Outline of a Theory of Truth”, the Saul Kripke Center will host a major international conference on theories of truth at the CUNY Graduate Center in New York City on November 20 and 21, 2025.
-Conference speakers include:
+The conference will be organized as an exclusively in-person event.
+Attendance is open, without registration or cost, to anyone who is interested (Building Entry Policy).
+The conference program is available here.

 The Myth of the Ungiven